 During the BBS day, we took a long break to talk about some game ideas we had been designing over, and that I had been prototyping.
 We talked about how much we’d rather play an RPG without traditional levelling.
 We tried not to mention the fact that we would be grinding in Persona for the rest of the day, but we knew it was coming.
 You could say there’s a reason the first rule of our RPG Marathons is about narrative, and not gameplay.

-The final battle against Pandora involved the reveal of the monster: a giant penis-bodied, Maki-headed demon that could barely harm us, followed by a butterfly fairy form that launched butterflies at us as a deadly attack.
+The final battle against Pandora involved the reveal of the monster: a giant penis-bodied, Maki-headed demon that could barely harm us, followed by a butterfly fairy form that launched butterflies at us in an attack so dangerous that it could lottery us to death even after grinding.
 I can’t say there was any strategy to our final play after all that grinding, but it’s not like strategy would have saved us from her butterfly attack in the first place, since (as I understand it) it’s non-elemental and can’t be protected against besides sheer luck.
-The fairy Pandora swapped between two forms with different weaknesses, which Kyle (who was controlling) coped with just fine, though our spearhead was Sorrow’s new Ultimate and its special, final boss killing special attack.
+The fairy Pandora swapped between two forms with different weaknesses, which Kyle (who was controlling) coped with just fine, though our spearhead was Sorrow’s new Ultimate and its special, final-boss-specific ultimate attack.
 Just a grinding numbers game, and good riddance.
 I don’t even care.
 I had no emotion about the end of the game.
 I could have still been playing Crisis Core at the time for all it mattered, though I wasn’t.
 The ending had something to do with everyone coming to graduation (Reiji showed up with no shirt on) and Sorrow and real Maki hooking up as a couple.
 So tired.